mattnkrueger/ECE-3360_Embedded_Systems/EmbeddedEtchASketch/src/ESP32/README.md

 4. Upload to your ESP32 with `platformio run --target upload`
 5. Monitor serial output with `platformio device monitor`

-Alternatively, you can use the PlatformIO interface within VS Code:
+Alternatively, you can use the PlatformIO interface within VS Code to flash ("PlatformIO: Build")

 <p align="center">
   <img src="../../img/PlatformIO_bar.png" alt="PlatformIO Interface">